 Because of its limited number of episodes, Blue Thunder has rarely been rerun since its original broadcast.
-But 33 years later, it’s finally time for a rematch.
-On Sunday, February 26, getTV will binge eight episodes of the series preceded by the 1983 film that inspired it.
-Then on Monday, Airwolf takes off in its daily 5 pm ET/2 pm PT timeslot.
+But 34 years later, it’s finally time for a rematch.
+On Sunday, April 15, getTV will binge six episodes of the series starting at 12 am ET.
+Then you can find Airwolf taking off at its regular time Monday through Friday - two back-to-back episodes starting at 2 am ET.
 Which is better?
 Watch (or record) them all and compare for yourself!
 And if you’re really dedicated, spend this Saturday searching for your old Airwolf and Blue Thunder toys in your parents’ attic.
 If you can’t find them, you can borrow mine.

 The Blue Thunder 6 episode binge starts Sunday, April 15 at 12 am ET/9 pm PT.
 Airwolf airs weeknights with 2 back-to-back episodes starting at 2 am ET.
 For more info, visit the getTV schedule.